caspian311/game-engine-py/README.md

 ### Install Dependencies

 So this will install all 3rd party libraries as well as install the app as a library/python egg as well.
+So I strongly advise running this in a virtual environment.

 ```
 $ pip install -r requirements.txt